 Figures on the total power consumption of the telco and network sector vary but estimates for 2023 tend towards around 4%-5% of Australia’s total electricity consumption.
 The decentralised and tech-intensive nature of the services provided may represent a challenge in terms of sustainability considerations.
 What are realistic and achievable objectives that can be set for different industry services and activities?

-The increasing use of data in improving strategy, operations and planning represents a positive and beneficial step for most organizations.
-Yet the processes of data generation, storage and distribution may increase or change the digital risk profile for the organisation.
-The possibility of a mistake in configurations, the exposure of sensitive data and applications and the speed of change all create a new threat landscape against which existing defenses may no longer be effective .
-In this session, we will take a close look at real-world case studies on cyber-attacks on infrastructure and systems and appropriate response actions.
+The increasing use of data in improving customer UX, enhancing decision-making, and in the adoption of new technologies like AI represents a beneficial step for most organisations.
+Yet the processes of data generation, collection, storage, and employment may increase the risk profile for the organisation.
+Misconfigurations, security and privacy breaches, and the speed of change all create a new threat landscape against which existing defences may no longer be effective.
+In this session, we will take a close look at real-world case studies on threats to organisations and best practices in addressing the evolving threat landscape.

-This psneil will look at key emerging requirements impacting connectivity infrastructure such as the demand for higher speeds and lower latency connectivity solutions, advances in networking technologies and the rise of edge computing.
-How will the considerations when planning, designing and building the connectivity eco-system change?
+This expert panel will look at key emerging requirements impacting connectivity infrastructure such as the demand for higher speeds and lower latency connectivity solutions, advances in networking technologies and the rise of edge computing.
+How will the considerations when planning, financing, designing and building the connectivity eco-system change?
 What will be the impacts on the resulting network and equipment?

 Over five years since its introduction, has 5G lived up to expectations and promises?
 Where has it excelled, where has it not?
 What can be learned for the launch of future generations and for the roll out of technologies and telecommunication initiatives?

-Connectivity is one of the key requirements for colocation and cloud as they act as key enablers of the digital age.
+Connectivity is a critical requirement for datacenters and cloud as they act as key enablers of the digital age.
 Data and services are transmitted to and from (other) data centers, to intermediaries and end-consumers across the world and, in some cases, beyond it.
-The expectation is of lower latency, greater reliability and higher speed.
-As cloud, colocation and hybrid infrastructure continue to diversify services and increase their share of digital infrastructure across Australia, how well are each of these options prepared for the demands of an era based increasingly on connectivity?
+The expectation is of lower latency, faultless reliability and greater speed.
+As cloud, colocation and hybrid infrastructure continue to diversify services and increase their digital footprint across Australia, how well are each of these options prepared for the demands of an era based increasingly on connectivity?